What is home emergency cover?

 Home insurance policies typically come with a no claims bonus, meaning you can get a lower premium if you don’t make a claim that year.
 If your emergency cover is linked to your home insurance, you’ll need to check your policy to find out whether a home emergency claim means losing your no claims bonus.

 If you have standalone home emergency cover, making a claim won’t affect the no claims discount on your main home insurance.

 How can I cut the cost of home emergency cover?

-There are a few ways you can make sure you’re not overpaying for your home emergency cover:
+There’s a few ways you can make sure you’re not overpaying for your home emergency cover:

 - Pay annually, rather than monthly – this is usually cheaper.